vext01/theunixzoo-vim-colorscheme/README.md

 issues if you are using xterm with:

 * Black text on a white background (ie. default xterm settings).
-* White (or light gray) text on a black background.
+* White (or light gray) text on a black background (when outside in bright sunlight).

 If you want the latter put this in your ~/.Xdefaults: